-

 border around the edge.
 (This forms a seal and prevents the pudding

+absorbing water).
 You will need to flour-coat enough

 calico so that the pudding mixture can be completely enclosed by the